desirrepetters/cursodefilogenia.ufpr/userguide/content/pt-br/sobre/_index.md

 *   **Comprehensive**: Does it have all the information your target users might need?
 *   **Well-organized and navigable**: Can the user find the information they need?
 Are similar types of information (all the information a feature, all your reference information) grouped together?

-If you have users around the world, you might also want to provide your content in multiple languages, and if you have an open source project, you’ll probably want your users to be able to contribute to the docs.

-Once you have your content, you use a technical documentation site to publish your technical documentation set online for your users.
-In addition to your documentation, your site might also contain material like contact information, a blog, or information how to contribute to the project.
 {{% /blocks/section %}}

 {{% blocks/section type="section" color="white" %}}
 ## Como

-Particularly when working with open source projects, it can be difficult to figure out how to turn all your product knowledge into a website that helps and engages your users. **Enter Docsy!**

-Docsy gives you a theme for the [Hugo](https://gohugo.io/) static site generator, an established open source tool that builds ready-to-serve websites from a set of theme and content files.
-The Docsy theme provides you with useful stuff for a technical documentation site that *isn’t* your own content:

 <table>
   <tr>